retentioneering/retentioneering-tools/docs/source/user_guides/preprocessing.rst

 .. note::

     You can combine the calculations at any node.
-In practise, it's useful for debugging the calculations.
+In practice, it's useful for debugging the calculations.

 Summary
 ~~~~~~~

-Here we just provide the same code combined in a single chunk so you could simply copy and paste it and see the results.
+Here we just provide the same code combined in a single chunk so you could
+simply copy and paste it and see the results.

 .. code-block:: python

+    import pandas as pd
+    from retentioneering import datasets
     from retentioneering.data_processors_lib import StartEndEvents, StartEndEventsParams
     from retentioneering.data_processors_lib import GroupEvents, GroupEventsParams
     from retentioneering.data_processors_lib import NewUsersEvents, NewUsersParams